iamdtang/skaterdav85.github.io/_posts/2015-12-05-which-ember-data-serializer-should-i-use.md

 }
 ```

 The `attributes` property contains the data, the `type` property contains the plural form of the model name, and the `id` property contain the model's id.
+One thing to note is that attributes need to be dash-cased.
+If our attribute was `firstName` instead of `first`, the attribute key name would need to be `first-name`.

 For an endpoint that returns an array of objects, such as `/api/users`, a JSON API compliant response would be: